November 21, 2024

 The Italian version of this article has been published on September 13, 2024 on AgendaDigitale.eu, within our “Legal Health” monthly column.

-Digital procurement platforms (Piattaforme di Approvvigionamento Digitale, or “PADs”) are infrastructure used by contracting authorities for digital management of procurement in accordance with the provisions of the Public Procurement Code.[1]
+Digital procurement platforms (Piattaforme di Approvvigionamento Digitale, or “PADs”) are infrastructures used by contracting authorities for digital management of procurement in accordance with the provisions of the Public Procurement Code.[1]
 They are necessary for digital execution of the entire lifecycle of public contracts and are an integral part of the Italian digital procurement ecosystem (e-procurement).

 Only PADs that have completed the certification and compliance process with the Agency for Digital Italy (Agenzia per l’Italia Digitale, or “AgID”) can be used by Italian contracting authorities.
 This procedure, discussed in greater detail below, guarantees the operability and security of PADs and their integration with the services of the Italian Database of Public Contracts (Banca Dati Nazionale dei Contratti Pubblici, or BDNCP), managed by the Italian Anticorruption Authority (Autorità Nazionale Anticorruzione, or ANAC).